evanalif113/evanalif113/README.md

 # Hi, I'm Widhyatma-sensei 👋

-Welcome to my GitHub profile!
-I'm a junior researcher in earth science data with a strong focus on embedded systems, IoT, and environmental monitoring projects.
-I enjoy creating innovative solutions that merge technology with real-world applications.
+I am a junior researcher specializing in Earth Science data, with a strong emphasis on embedded systems, IoT, and environmental monitoring projects.
+My passion lies in developing innovative solutions that bridge technology and real-world applications.
+With a background in Data Science from my undergraduate studies, I am deeply committed to advancing research and science through technology-driven approaches.

 ## 🌱 Currently Learning